Applications of the perturbation formula for Poisson processes to elementary and geometric probability: Introduction

 \section{Introduction}

-The aim of the current article is to demonstrate how the fundamental derivative formulas based on the principle of pivotality could be applied to derive various distributional identities.
-Some of them, notably for classical univariate distributions are not new.
-The other, for multivariate strictly stable distributions and the Crofton's formula has not, to our knowledge, been known in the considered generality.
-Our approach not only shows that all these formulas are based on the same principle, but also provides a probabilistic interpretation of the derivatives as the expected (signed) number (resp.\ measure) of certain {\em pivotal} elements.

-The key components of the variational method we use are the following two formulas for Bernoulli systems and for Poisson point processes.
+The purpose of this article is to demonstrate how fundamental derivative formulas, based on the principle of pivotality, can be used to derive a wide range of distributional identities.
+Some of these identities, particularly for classical univariate distributions, are well-known and can be obtained by standard methods or direct computation.
+Others, involving multivariate strictly stable distributions and Crofton's formulas, appear here in a generality that, to the best of our knowledge, has not been previously established.
+Our method not only shows that all these formulas follow from the same principle but also provides a clear probabilistic interpretation: the derivatives represent the expected number, or, more generally, the measure, of certain \emph{pivotal elements}.
+This interpretation gives new insight into the structure of these identities.
+The key elements of our approach are two main formulas: one for Bernoulli systems and one for Poisson point processes.
+These serve as the basis for deriving and understanding the distributional identities presented below.